-This briefing also details the requirements for submitting product to be considered for APEL (Authorized Protective Eyewear List), which is modified yearly as models improve and new models are submitted.
+This briefing also details the requirements for submitting the product to be considered for APEL (Authorized Protective Eyewear List), which is modified yearly as models improve and new models are introduced.
 For more information on MCEP Standards, see Understanding U.S. Military Eye Protection (MCEP) Standards.

 (Note: In the European military, standards are set up a bit differently with the European EN166 standard identifying four levels of ballistic protection.)

 The Advanced Planning Briefing for Industry also states that all APEL eyewear must bear the APEL logo, which is the single-best way to know eyewear is approved for military standards.